Allicolyer/personal-website/_posts/2018-06-01-ai-family-challenge.markdown

 ### Projects

-Families learn how to showcase their inventions by recording five minute videos and pitching their inventions to a panel of judges.
+Families learn how to showcase their inventions by recording five-minute videos and pitching their inventions to a panel of judges.
 They learn how to talk about their projects and the artificial intelligence technology that powers them.
 They also learn to tell the story of the problems and solutions that inspired their inventions.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/58R80Xk6Hgw" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen class="center-image"></iframe>